theidentity/DistSys_Assg/README.md

 # Two way communication using socket programming in Java #

 - Used to emulate a chat application in Java using localhost.
-- Here a socket id of 9123 is explicitly given to both client and server.
+- Here a socket id of **9123** is explicitly given to both client and server.
-- Both client and server programs run on same machine and can exchange message.
+- Both client and server programs run on same machine and can exchange messages.

 ## Example ##
+'''

 	Client : Hi
 	Server : Hello There
 	Client : Checking the sockets
 	Server : All Clear

+'''
 - The client and server can exchange messages one after another sequentially.
 - First the server starts running and the client initiates the first message in this case.

 ## Server.java ##

 - This is the Server Program which accepts connections from clients.
-- For this, the ServerSocket listens to a specified port
+- For this, the **ServerSocket** listens to a specified port
 - The accept() method waits for a client to connect
 - Upon connection, a socket is created.
-- The PrintWriter class helps to easily send these streams via socket.
+- The **PrintWriter** class helps to easily send these streams via socket.
-- The socket's getOutputStream() and getInputStream() methods are used to exchange streams of data between server and client.
+- The socket's **getOutputStream()**  and **getInputStream()** methods are used to exchange streams of data between server and client.

-''' java
+'''

 import java.io.*;
 import java.net.*;